 Intense pain like gallbladder stones, pancreatitis, or kidney stones make your body vulnerable to nausea.

 However, with every problem also comes its solution.
-The regular practice of yoga for nausea can help you avoid this issue.
+Therefore, the regular practice of yoga for nausea can help you avoid this issue.

 Why Practice Yoga For Nausea?

 Daily practice of yoga for nausea regulates any imbalance and removes toxins from your body.
-It minimizes sensations associated with nausea and vomiting.
+Further, it minimizes sensations associated with nausea and vomiting.

 Do you know there are specific yoga poses to help you get rid of this issue?
 Read further to know more about these yoga poses.